MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Opening-a-Report-in-the-Microsoft-Dynamics-NAV-Web-Client-by-Using-a-URL.md

 ---
-title: "Opening a Report in the Microsoft Dynamics NAV Web Client by Using a URL" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article ms.assetid: 2c2b3120-69ce-4c40-bf22-8e385fefd64f
+title:"Opening a Report in the Microsoft Dynamics NAV Web Client by Using a URL" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article
+ms-prod:"dynamics-nav-2017"
+ms.assetid: 2c2b3120-69ce-4c40-bf22-8e385fefd64f
 caps.latest.revision: 16
-manager: terryaus
+manager: edupont
 ---
 # Opening a Report in the Microsoft Dynamics NAV Web Client by Using a URL
 You can open a specific report in the [!INCLUDE[nav_web](includes/nav_web_md.md)] by typing the report's URL in the address of a web browser.
 After you have the URL of a report, you can use it as a hyperlink to the report, which you can include in other sources, such as emails or Word documents, or send to other users.